 This is one of the most prevalent fads that started around 2012 and is still going strong in 2020.
 I load a page and see no indications of page numbers or how much items there are.
 The only indication is a moderately-sized scroll bar in my browser.
 I happily start scrolling, assuming I can quickly get an overview of the entire page.
 But when I almost reach the bottom, it suddenly sprouts new items and the scroll bar jumps up.
 As I continue scrolling, this happens over and over again.
 It never ends and I get the feeling I am inside Zeno's paradox, or one of those feverish nightmares that seem to have no end.
 The phenomenon is called ‘infinite scrolling’ and some believe it is the logical evolution onwards from pagination.
 I beg to differ.

 The web never had a prehistoric sequential data period.
 It has always been a collection of separate pages with hyperlinks.
 Bookmarking a page used to be trivial, and a quick glance at the scroll bar when opening a page revealed how much information it contained.
+Jumping to the oldest entries was trivial: just go to page 1.
 For some reason web designers decided this lack of a prehistoric period has to be compensated for.
 To be trendy and hip, a modern website must now mimic ancient text and multimedia storage systems.
-Just imagine that when viewing YouTube, you need to fast-forward through a dozen videos of kittens and people performing dumb antics until you find what you want, as was the case with a VHS tape.
+Just imagine that when viewing YouTube, you need to fast-forward through hundreds of videos of kittens and people performing dumb antics until you find what you want, as was the case with a VHS tape.
 Why would something similar be justified for text-based content?

 It is not hard to figure out where it all went wrong and why history seems to be going in reverse here.
 The two main culprits are touchscreen devices and the general inability of humans to cope with more than a single paradigm, or perhaps utter laziness of web designers.
 It is rumoured that Twitter was one of the first services to introduce infinite scrolling.
 There it does make some sense because tweets are short and nobody really wants to scroll beyond the first dozen newest tweets.
 On many other websites however it doesn't.
 Infinite scrolling also somewhat makes sense on touchscreen devices that can only be controlled by pushing and swiping one's meat sticks across a display.
 Scroll bars are awkward on such devices and eat away the often scarce screen real estate, so Apple Inc. got the idea of almost entirely obliterating them.
 On a device with the aforementioned limitations this was an OK trade-off between ease of use and ease of retrieving data.
 On a desktop PC or laptop it makes no sense.
 If you want to offer infinite scrolling on mobile devices, fine.
 But please at least give people with less constrained computing devices the option of pagination.